paircolumbus/paircolumbus.github.io/index.md

 Pair Columbus is a pairing and mentoring group for new and experienced software engineers.
 We also function as the local chapter of [NodeSchool](http://nodeschool.io).
 Check our [schedule](/schedule) to find out when our next NodeSchool session is happening.

 Please bring your own laptop to work on.
 We'll help you set up your environment so you can get started!
-Breakfast snacks like bagels and fruit are provided.

 - Pair Columbus is [canceled](http://www.up.co/communities/usa/columbus/startup-weekend/9968) on November 12th
 - [New Members: Start Here](/getting_started/)